splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

   GetMetricStatistics API deprecation notice <aws-api-notice>
   aws-tutorial/about-aws-tutorial.rst

-You have several data ingestion and connection methods when it comes to monitoring your Amazon Web Services (AWS) data in Splunk Observability Cloud.
+Splunk Observability Cloud offers you several data ingestion and connection methods to monitor your Amazon Web Services (AWS) data.

 .. note:: If you want to send AWS data to the Splunk platform, use the Splunk add-on.
 Learn more at :new-page:`Splunk Add-on for AWS <https://docs.splunk.com/Documentation/AddOns/released/AWS/Description>`.